UDS Explained - A Simple Intro (Unified Diagnostic Services)

 UDS telematics for prototype electric vehicles

 As an OEM, you may need to get data on various sensor parameters from prototype EVs while they are operating in the field.
-Here, the CANedge2 can be deployed to request data on e.g. state of charge, state of health, temperatures and more by transmitting UDS request frames and flow control frames periodically.
-The data can e.g. be combined with GNSS/IMU data from a CANmod.gps and sent via a 3G/4G access point to your own cloud server for analysis via Vector tools, Python or MATLAB.
+Here, the CANedge3 can be deployed to request data on e.g. state of charge, state of health, temperatures and more by transmitting UDS request frames and flow control frames periodically.
+The data is combined with the internally generated GPS/IMU data and sent via a 3G/4G to your own cloud server for analysis via Vector tools, Python or MATLAB.

 Training a predictive maintenance model

 If you're looking to implement predictive maintenance across fleets of heavy duty vehicles, the first step is typically to "train your model".
 This requires large amounts of training data to be collected, including both sensor data (speed, RPM, throttle position, tire pressures etc) and "classification results" (fault / no fault).
 One way to obtain the latter is by periodically requesting diagnostic trouble codes from the vehicle, providing you with log files that combine both types of data over time.
-You can use the CANedge1 to collect this data offline onto SD cards, or the CANedge2 to automatically offload the data - e.g. when the vehicles return to stationary WiFi routers in garages.
+You can use the CANedge1 to collect this data offline onto SD cards, or the CANedge2/CANedge3 to automatically offload the data - e.g. when the vehicles return to stationary WiFi routers in garages or when 3G/4G coverage is available.

 Ready to log UDS data?